arschles/www/content/blog/stream1.md

 It felt like doing a [Go in 5 Minutes](https://github.com/arschles/go-in-5-minutes) screencast, but I could be a lot looser and more informal.
 I felt ok making mistakes and saying "I don't know".
 This wasn't me _teaching_ a single topic, it felt like sharing.

-I'm going to stream again tomorrow.
-One thing I'm always behind on is triaging issues in the Athens project, so I'll do a bit of that.
+**I'm going to stream again tomorrow**.
+I'm always behind on triaging issues in the Athens project, so I'll do a bit of that.

 Details of the stream: